aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 When the browser requests a HTML rendered page and an exception occurs that the application cannot handle, we generally redirect the browser to an HTML error page.

-However, when the browser makes an AJAX request that expects a JSON response then we need to return a JSON error response instead of redirecting to an HTML error page.
+However, when the browser makes an AJAX request that expects a JSON response then we need to return a JSON error response instead of redirecting to a HTML error page.

-Given this, in a global exception handler, we need to distinguish between normal web page requests and AJAX requests that expect JSON, so that we can return the appropriate error response.
+Given this, in a global exception handler, we need to distinguish between normal web page requests, so that we can return the appropriate error response.

 ## Using HTTP request headers in the Global Exception Handler

-The way we can detect if a request expects a JSON response is by inspecting the HTTP __Accept__ header sent by AJAX requests.
+The way we can detect if an AJAX request expects a JSON response is by inspecting the HTTP __Accept__ header sent by the request.

 The global exception handler in our MVC application can determine whether to send a JSON error response or redirect to a HTML error page based on the value of the Accept header.

-If the Accept header value contains the text `application/json` then the handler needs to respond with a JSON error response.
+If an Accept header exists that contains the value `application/json`, then the handler needs to respond with a JSON error response.

-> Note: Detecting if a request is a AJAX request is not the same as detecting whether the request accepts a JSON response.
-To detect an AJAX request you can check for the __X-Requested-With__ request header for the `'xmlhttprequest'` value.
+> Note: Detecting if a request is an AJAX request is not the same as detecting whether the request accepts a JSON response.
+To detect an AJAX request you can check for a __X-Requested-With__ request header that contains the value `xmlhttprequest`.

 ## Adding a Global exception handler middleware

-We can add a Global exception handler middleware that can access the unhandled exception and the request headers to decide how to format the exception data for the response.
+We can add a Global exception handler middleware that can access the unhandled exception and the request headers from the HTTP request context to decide how to format the exception data for the response.

-This middleware will redirect to a HTML error page for full page requests or return JSON data for requests, that contain the `application\json` Accept header.
+This middleware will return JSON data for requests that contain the `application\json` Accept header and otherwise will redirect to an HTML error page.

+Also the middleware will serialize and log the exception information.

-Below you can see my sample implementation of the global exception handler middleware implemented as an `IApplicationBuilder` extensio method:
+Below you can see my sample implementation of the global exception handler middleware implemented as an `IApplicationBuilder` extension method:

 ```csharp
 public static class GlobalExceptionHandlerExtension